gjtorikian/markdown_conrefs_js/test/testDoc.md

 # Final Document

-T[esting]{: id=testingSuffix}.

-One sentance.
+T[esting]{: id=testingSuffix} the reference of an ID within the same document.

-{:newProj} is an adequate product.
+{:newProj} was the name of an adequate product.

-Blah blagh.

-Inline word. {:aTruth} Frau foo foo. {:expression}.
-Have you ever seen {:GHLink} ?
+Why did I do all this? {:aTruth} If it renders, that's {:expression}.
+By the way, have you ever seen {:GHLink} ?

 I like it when I eat a {:deliciousFood} _whilst_ wearing a {:warmItem}!

-*{:deliciousFood}*?
+Wait, did you say *{:deliciousFood}*?
 Yes!

-Remember to add newlines, like in this code sample:
+Let's start pulling in blocks:

 {:reusableCode}

-I had a question about these items:
+Also, I had a question about these items:

 {:aNiceList}

+And another list, without an attribute

+{:aMeanList}

+{:myPara}

 Finished t{:testingSuffix}!

-Wait!!!

-{:myPara}